Shanghai separates COVID-positive children from parents in virus fight | Health

 Esther Zhao thought she was doing the right thing when she brought her 2-1/2-year-old daughter to a Shanghai hospital with a fever on March 26.
 Three days later, Zhao was begging health authorities not to separate them after she and the little girl both tested positive for COVID-19, saying her daughter was too young to be taken away to a quarantine centre for children.

 Doctors then threatened Zhao that her daughter would be left at the hospital, while she was sent to the centre, if she did not agree to transfer the girl to the Shanghai Public Health Clinical Center in the city's Jinshan district.
-Since then she has had only one brief message that her daughter was fine, sent through a group chat with doctors, despite repeated pleas for information from Zhao and her husband, who is in a separate quarantine site after also testing positive.
+Since her daughter was sent to the centre Zhao has had only one brief message that she was fine, sent through a group chat with doctors, despite repeated pleas for information from Zhao and her husband, who is in a separate quarantine site after also testing positive.

 The photos and videos posted on China's Weibo and Douyin social media platforms showed wailing babies kept three to a cot.
 In one video, a groaning toddler crawls out of a room with four child-sized beds pushed against the wall.
 While a few adults can be seen in the videos, they are outnumbered by the number of children.
 Reuters could not immediately verify the images, but a source familiar with the facility confirmed they were taken at the Jinshan facility.

-The Shanghai Public Health Clinical Center said, however, that the photos and videos circulating on internet were not a "Jinshan infant quarantine facility" but were scenes taken when the hospital was moving its paediatric ward to another building to cope with a rising number of COVID paediatric patients.
-This was done to "improve the hospital environment", it said on its official WeChat account on Saturday.
+The Shanghai Public Health Clinical Center said, however, that the photos and videos circulating on internet were not of a "Jinshan infant quarantine facility" but were scenes taken when the hospital was moving its paediatric ward to another building to cope with a rising number of COVID paediatric patients.
+This was done to "improve the hospital environment", it said on its official WeChat account on Saturday, adding that it had organised for more pediatric workers and would strengthen communication with the children's parents.

+One of the photos showed young children sitting in and standing around beds that were arranged neatly in two rows, though no adults were pictured.
+In another photo, a hazmat-suited person attends to a baby lying in a cot.
+Only one other adult, also in a hazmat suit, can be seen in the two other photos.
+The Shanghai government referred Reuters to the hospital's statement and declined to comment further.

-A Shanghai health official said last week that hospitals that were treating COVID-positive children maintained online communications with their parents, according to the government's official WeChat account.
-As Shanghai, China's most populous city and main financial hub, battles its largest ever COVID outbreak, stories like Zhao's and videos of the separated children are angering residents and raising questions about the costs of Beijing's "dynamic clearance" policy to fight the spread of the disease.
+A Shanghai health official said last week that hospitals that were treating COVID-positive children maintained online communications with their parents.
+POST DELETED

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)